-Candidates for Council District seats not only receive most of their funds from non-residents, most of their Oakland donors are not district residents, and overall elections in districts with larger low-income communities of color, such as Districts 3, 6, and 7, receive more outside funding.
+Candidates for Council District seats not only receive most of their funds from non-residents, most of their Oakland donors are not district residents,13 and overall elections in districts with larger low-income communities of color, such as Districts 3, 6, and 7, receive more outside funding.
 During the 2016 District 7 election, for example, 65 percent of itemized contributions came from individuals, businesses, or committees based outside of the City.
 Just seven percent of contributions came from district residents.

-11 Id.
+12 Id.
 Median household income for Oakland residents was \$68,442 in 2018.

-12 Data for Oakland campaign contributions was geocoded using TAMU GeoServices, a service of the Texas A&M University Department of Geography, which provides free geographic information processing services to researchers to assist in geospatial-related research and data processing, analysis, and visualization.
+13 Geospatial analysis by PEC staff.
+Data for Oakland campaign contributions was geocoded using TAMU GeoServices, a service of the Texas A&M University Department of Geography, which provides free geographic information processing services to researchers to assist in geospatial-related research and data processing, analysis, and visualization.
 Goldberg DW.
 2019.
 Last accessed 5/22/2019.